rwhitehouse-visione/lambda-debug-local/README.md

 # Lambda Debugging Wrapper
 A wrapper around lambda to facilitate a better development experience.

-Using this library, you are able to run your lambda function code locally but still trigger it with real evente, ie. when a file is uploaded to an S3 bucket.
+Using this library, you are able to run your lambda function code locally but still trigger it with real events, ie. when a file is uploaded to an S3 bucket.
 This avoids the need to build, package and deploy your lambda function every time you want to test it.

 Currently supported triggers:
 - S3NewFileTrigger